BenjaminSemah/BloggerApp/README.md

 # Blogger App

 > The BloggerApp is a classic example of a blog website.
 I created a fully functional website that shows the list of posts and empowers readers to interact with them by adding comments and liking favorite posts.
+> The app has an API that can be linked to other apps

 ## Built With